 The History of the Allbright-Nell Company

-Mr. William B. Allbright graduated from MIT and for the next 15 years his employment gave him complete charge of the manufacture and sale of oils, fats, grease and other animal products.
-He developed many new processes and invented newmachines that later became standards in the industry.
-Among these was a process for making cottonseed oil and mixing it with beef fat and stearine to produce a “compound.”
+Mr. William B. Allbright graduated from MIT and for the next 15 years his employer gave him complete charge of the manufacture and sale of oils, fats, grease and other animal products.
+He developed many new processes and invented new machines that later became standards in the industry.
+Among these inventions was a process for making cottonseed oil and mixing it with beef fat and stearin to produce a compound.
 The company gradually expanded until the Great Depression, but it recovered well.
-In time, Mr. Allbright became associated with Mr. B. F. Nell and in October 1902, formed The Allbright Nell Company, which started in a small building at 4023 Wentworth Avenue.
-In 1917, they moved into the newly constructed building located at 5317-5329 South Western Boulevard.
+In time, Mr. Allbright became associated with Mr. B. F. Nell and, in October 1902, they formed The Allbright Nell Company, which started in a small building at 4023 Wentworth Avenue.
+In 1917, they moved into a newly constructed building located at 5317-5329 South Western Boulevard.
 Shortly after vacating their original building, it collapsed.

 Chemetron Food Equipment Division of Chemetron Corporation, a newly formed combination of the previous Allbright-Nell Division, Votator Division, and Mepaco Division, was created.
-Their batch cooker has a built-in power pack drive; this assured fast, even cooking with the reliability of a durable, custom made drive system that provided the long life of this equipment.
+Their batch cooker had a built-in power pack drive; this assured fast, even cooking with the reliability of a durable, custom made drive system that provided a long life.
 An electronic end point control system allowed the operator to preset the precise moisture level of the final product.
-Although the basic batch rendering process has not changed a great deal from the old days, it had been automated to such an extent that it could be very competitive with the continuous rendering operations.
+Although the basic batch rendering process has not changed a great deal from the old days, it had been automated to such an extent that it could compete with continuous rendering operations.

-During the period from 1977 through 1993, two other companies owned the ANCO equipment line.
-Sales declined drastically due to less emphasis being placed on the equipment line and because of the consolidation of the sales force.
-The company’s final ownership was under Cherry-Burrell Process Equipment, a division of the United Dominion Industries, Inc., a Delaware Corporation.
+During the period from 1977 – 1993, two other companies owned the ANCO equipment line.
+Sales declined drastically due to less emphasis being placed on the equipment line and the resulting consolidation of the sales force.
+The company’s final ownership was under Cherry-Burrell Process Equipment, a division of the United Dominion Industries, Inc.

-In August of 1993, after purchasing the ANCO® equipment line from Cherry-Burrell Process Equipment, our company was formed under the name of ANCO-EAGLIN, Inc. The company began operation in Greensboro, North Carolina with the goal of successfully changing the declining history of the ANCO® equipment line over previous 15 years.
-Besides increasing the number of cookers sold since acquiring ANCO®, we introduced the ANCO crax-press, and a newly designed continuous disc cooker.
-Their immediate success allowed expansion into other related rendering applications.
-In 2011, do to the company’s rapid growth, a new manufacturing facility was built and the ANCO world headquarters was moved to High Point, NC USA.
-ANCO-EAGLIN, Inc. continues to make its primary goal to provide you with quality, service, and superior workmanship.
-Our new manufacturing facility and Headquarters has doubled the size of the manufacturing plant, and thus doubled the production capabilities, to further meet the needs of the rendering industry.
+In August of 1993, after purchasing the ANCO equipment line from Cherry-Burrell Process Equipment, our company was formed under the name of ANCO, Inc. The company began operation in Greensboro, North Carolina with the goal of successfully changing the decrease of ANCO’s equipment line over previous 15 years.
+Besides increasing the number of cookers sold, we introduced the ANCO crax-press and a newly designed continuous disc cooker.
+Their immediate success allowed them to expand into other rendering applications.
+In 2011, due to the company’s rapid growth, a new manufacturing facility was built and the ANCO world headquarters was moved to High Point, NC USA.
+ANCO’s primary goal continues to be to provide our customers with quality, service, and superior workmanship.
+Our new manufacturing facility and headquarters has doubled the size of the manufacturing plant, and thus doubled the production capabilities to further meet the needs of the rendering industry.